 None of the social hot topics of today are the root of our problems.
 By focusing rage and indignation, fervor and fretting on one topic after another that have nothing to do with each other, Satan, and those who follow him, are able to keep everyone off balance, distracted, and unable to see what is really going on.
 We are being thrown one red herring after another – one distraction after another.
 Each of these is fraught with emotion and charged with social outrage over some indignity or some horrendous type of behavior.
 But none of them even remotely hint at our need to repent, to search the scriptures, to love and serve one another, etc.

 The more we buy into what the world is being buffeted by, the more we ourselves will be buffeted by these same winds of doctrine.
-The prophet has shown us how to avoid being buffeted by the concerns of our society that change with each change of the wind.
+The prophet has shown us how to avoid being knocked about by the concerns of our society that alter with each change of the wind.
 Here are some of President Nelson’s words from the Saturday afternoon session of General Conference from April, 2018.

 Nothing opens the heavens quite like the combination of increased purity, exact obedience, earnest seeking, daily feasting on the words of Christ in the Book of Mormon, and regular time committed to temple and family history work. …